Landmine kills 11 pilgrims in southern Afghanistan

 Last year, at least 1,415 Afghan civilians were killed or injured by landmines and unexploded munitions.
 Children made up one third of overall casualties, and 80 percent of those from unexploded munitions, according to the United Nations Mine Action Service.

+(Story corrects paragraph four to show victims were going on, not returning from, a pilgrimage)

-Reporting by Sarwar Amin in Kandahar, Orooj Hakimi in Kabul; Writing by Rupam Jain; Editing by Kevin Liffey
+Reporting by Sarwar Amin in Kandahar, Orooj Hakimi in Kabul; Writing by Rupam Jain